 (Photo Credits: Author)

 “The best tool for fire attack is your brain.
 The only limits to maximizing its effectiveness are the barriers you put in place.
-Be as…Continue
+Be as aggressive in obtaining knowledge as you are in advancing an attack line.”…Continue

 Added by Christopher Baker on July 21, 2018 at 5:00pm — No Comments

 This will most likely not be a very popular commentary, but I feel it needs to be said and discussed - especially in this day of social media experts and podcast posers.
 Seems all you need these days to proclaim yourself an expert on any given topic or tactic is a platform and flashy helmet stickers.
 Enough!
 You seriously are not fooling anybody, and if you are, you…